 Cairnes contends that ambitious accountants need to have a natural level of curiosity in addition to the ambition that drives them.

 She claims that the capacity for curiosity that is required of an accountant places them in an unusual position to seize the chances that are given by new forms of technology.

 “The new technologies that are being developed in their company should also be investigated by accountants, who should look into what these technologies are.
 What kinds of tools may be employed so that there is an increase in production as well as an improvement in teamwork?”

 2. Learn to analyse data

-This is especially pertinent if you are a mid-career or at the senior level, where there is a greater expectation of strategic analysis as part of your role.
+This is of the utmost importance if you are now in the middle of your career or at the senior level, both of which are positions in which it is required of you to carry out a large amount of strategic analysis as part of your employment.

 3. Hone your communication skills